Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 - `Core` — dedicated strategy fans: play a lot, like strategies, but without extremes.
 - `Casual` — all the rest.

-There are many quantitative questions.
+There are numerous quantitative questions.
 Obviously, not every person will choose answers specific only to one group.
 To clearly separate respondents into groups, I did the following:

 - Divided the answers in each quantitative question into three groups: `Hard`, `Core`, `Casual`.
 - For each respondent, I counted how many times they fell into each group.